Nonprofit Compensation Primer: What You Should Know

 Just as for-profit businesses gauge the competition and market rates, nonprofits, too, must be attuned to what’s happening in their specific sector and region.
 This awareness ensures they remain competitive in attracting and retaining the best talent, as opposed to just being competitive relative to other nonprofit entities.

 Behind every decision, there should be a guiding principle or philosophy.
-In nonprofit compensation, developing a clear philosophy becomes even more critical.
+In nonprofit compensation planning, establishing a clear philosophy becomes even more critical.
 This philosophy serves as the organization’s north star, guiding decisions and ensuring alignment with the organization’s broader mission and values.

 A compensation philosophy outlines the organization’s stance on salaries, benefits, bonuses, and other forms of compensation.
 It answers critical questions: How does the organization view the balance of its mission?
 What’s more critical – tenure, performance, or a mix?
 How flexible is the organization willing to be when negotiating salaries?